 Mini Goldendoodles are Golden Retrievers crossed with Miniature Poodles.

-They have similar pros and cons to standard Goldendoodles, but since Mini Poodles weigh less than 20lbs, mini Goldendoodles are usually much smaller.
+They have similar pros and cons to standard Goldendoodles.
+But since Mini Poodles weigh less than 20lbs, mini Goldendoodles are often much smaller.

 You can find out more about their looks, health and temperament in this article.